Ricotta Spinach Pasta with Tomato Sauce

 Other vegetarian pasta dishes you might like:

-This spicy cheesy Tomato Spinach Pasta is a quick and easy vegetarian meal.
+This spicy, cheesy pasta with tomato and spinach is a quick and easy vegetarian meal.
 Melty cheese, tangy olives, tomato sauce and healthy spinach.
-A simple meal in a skillet.
+A simple dinner in a skillet.

 Get the recipe